TobiasKoehlerETH/StencilSucker/README.md

 # Stencil Sucker

 PCB stencil fixation using a vacuum cleaner to compress springs that release the stencil once finished.
+Once the vacuum is removed, the springs quickly push the stencil up, preventing smearing.
 Adapted from https://github.com/scheffield/stencil-fix.
 Redrawn in SolidWorks from scratch.

 ## Specifications